Derv6464/softwareTesting/README.md

 ## How to Run
-Start with git cloning the repo
+Start with git cloning the repo or downloading the project

 ### Website
 To run our website use: